JeanZ123/Getting-and-Cleaning-the-Human-Activity-Recognition-Using-Smartphones-Data-Set/Codebook.md

 **Merges the training and the test sets into a single dataset**

-1. Binds the following files,
+1. Combines the following files,

 - UCI HAR Dataset/train/subject_train.txt
 - UCI HAR Dataset/train/X_train.txt